HallM/poc-fw2/concepts.md

 - selecting the session store (probably some other things)
     - could do like try{} and attempt to load any available store

+- components
+    - ideally, asynchronous unlike React
+    - maybe use accessors (gets) to fetch data
+    - would need to know if the data has already been fetched or not
+    - data is looked for in a specific order:
+        - accessor
+        - prop
+        - strings file?
+        - are there others?
+    - localization may desire a different template for different languages
+    - idea: components can have multiple "renderables"
+        - the primary renderable
+        - an error renderable (could there be multiple error renderables?)
+        - loading renderable (used client side)

 - error views
     - method to specify certain behaviors during errors
     - components and streaming make this 10x worse... like how do you partial stream and then ERROR
+    - will want ability to share an error renderable between components
+    - may need a catch-all error renderable as well
+    - someone may want one for dev mode (with stack trace) and a different one for production

 - specifying actions?
     - are they specified at the component/page level?